What are hormones?

 The levels of testosterone in your blood change across the day.
-Your testosterone is at its highest early in the morning, and at its lowest late in the evening.
-This pattern across the day is called a ‘circadian rhythm’ and happens normally in many of your body’s hormonal systems.
+Your testosterone is at its highest around the time you wake up and lowest about 12 hours later.
+This pattern across the day is called a ‘diurnal rhythm’ and happens normally in many of your body’s hormonal systems.

 Does male menopause exist?